mnw2132/p8105_final/Mary_analysis.md

 | shape_leng  |    0.000 |   0.763 |
 | pop2020     |    0.000 |   0.000 |

-Human population was found to be negatively associated(-4.14) and significantly association (p-value\<0.005) with lyme rate.

 ### Relationship between b_burgdorferi_percent and population variables

 ``` r